-Fly to Paro in the Kingdom of Bhutan, transfer to Thimphu and pay a first visit to the Thimphu Festival.
+Fly to Paro in the Kingdom of Bhutan.
+Transfer to Thimphu (2330m).

-After taking breakfast in the hotel, the group will meet in the lobby at a designated time and transfer together back to the airport in Kathmandu to check in for our flight to Paro, Bhutan.
+After breakfast, we'll return to Kathmandu Airport and check in for the flight to Paro in Bhutan.
 This is one of the most spectacular of all mountain flights.
 From the left side of the plane Everest, Makalu and Kangchenjunga, three of the world's highest mountains, are clearly visible.
 The total flying time is only 45 minutes and soon we are descending into the Paro Valley, enjoying views over forests, small monasteries, temples and flat-roofed farmhouses as we come in to land.
 On leaving the airport we be met by our Bhutanese guides, most likely in full traditional dress, and then set off on the very scenic one hour drive to the capital of Thimphu (2330m) where we check in at our hotel.
-We should arrive in the late afternoon and have the time to pay a first visit to the Thimphu Tsechu, a festival which takes place at the very impressive fortress-monastery of the Tasichoedzong, a huge white-painted building sitting amongst well-tended gardens and lines of poplar trees.
-Thimphu is actually a very compact town.
+We should arrive in the late afternoon and have the time for a stroll around what is in fact a very compact town.
 Not too far away is the large Tibetan-style National Memorial Chorten, built in memory of the king Jigme Dorji Wangchuck.
 Many local people pay their respects each day by walking around the chorten.
 Over dinner tonight our guide will brief us on what to expect in the days ahead.